Antalya Province

 Antalya Province is the centre of Turkey's tourism industry, attracting 30% of foreign tourists visiting Turkey.
 Its capital city of the same name was the world's third most visited city by number of international arrivals in 2011, displacing New York.
 Antalya is Turkey's biggest international sea resort.
-The province of Antalya corresponds to the lands of ancient Pamphylia to the east and Lycia to the west.
+The province of Antalya corresponds to the lands of ancient Lycia to the west, Pamphylia to the east, and part of Pisidia to the north.
 It features a shoreline of 657 km with beaches, ports, and ancient cities scattered throughout, including the World Heritage Site Xanthos.
 The provincial capital is Antalya city with a population of 1,344,000.

 Antalya is the fastest-growing province in Turkey; with a 4.17% yearly population growth rate between years 1990–2000, compared with the national rate of 1.83%.
 This growth is due to a fast rate of urbanization, particularly driven by tourism and other service sectors on the coast.